seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 / I do believe thee:
 I saw his heart in 's face.
 Give me thy hand:
 Be pilot to me and thy places shall
-Still neighbour mine.
+Still neighbor mine.
 My ships are ready and
 My people did expect my hence departure
 Two days ago.
 This jealousy
 Is for a precious creature: as she's rare,